Blog Writing Guide for Claude

 Field Description

-description Shown below title in hero area and used for SEO meta tags
+description Shown below title in hero area and used for SEO meta tags.
+Always include for new posts

 read_more_links List of {name, url} shown in sidebar under “Related Links”